Sunday, May 29, 2011

 M1 is visible low on the horizon.
 No detail.
 All I can see is a little, dim fuzzy in the 20mm Expanse eyepiece.
 Quite a difference from its appearance during my last Chiefland trip, where not just its convoluted body but its writhing “tendrils” were on display.

 What comes to mind about this famous supernova remnant?
 This most famous of supernova remnants?
 How disappointed I was when I looked at it for the first time.
 All my 3-inch Tasco Newt showed was a dim, oval fuzzy.
 My other memory, though, is a good one.
-How years ago my friend Pat and I discovered an OIII filter would show some of those much longed-for filaments.
+How years ago I discovered an OIII filter would show some of those much longed-for filaments.

 M50 is about to set, but it still looks good, clearly showing off the shape that gives it its name, "The Heart Cluster."
 It looks like a, yes, stretched-out heart.
 Over a dozen bright cluster stars are immediately obvious.